saltstack-formulas/sysstat-formula/README.rst

 Status
 ======

-* This formula has only been tested on my available boxes which are all Ubuntu 12.04.4 LTS, please send pull requests if you find anything missing or broken.
+* This formula has been tested on Ubuntu 12.04.4 LTS and CentOS 6.5.
 * No support for individual configuration through pillars yet.

 Available states